 Sound Economy Series: 4 Ways Sound Affects Us

-Sound affects us in many ways, though it’s usually very unconscious.
+Sound effects us in many ways, though it’s usually very unconscious.
 That’s why there is no point researching environmental sound or music by asking people what they think of the sounds around them.
-In most cases, they won’t have noticed these surrounding sounds until you ask – and when you crystallise their perception by asking they will form an instant opinion that probably has nothing to do with the way the sound was affecting them before they noticed it.
+In most cases, they won’t have noticed these surrounding sounds until you ask – and when you crystallize their perception by asking they will form an instant opinion that probably has nothing to do with the way the sound was affecting them before they noticed it.
 So although unconscious, the effects of sound are great.

 Firstly, sounds have physiological effects.
 Sudden noises can make our brain release cortisol and more gentle ones make us relax.